alvroble/pydnssec-prover/README.md

 - Support for RSA and ECDSA signatures
 - **Minimal dependencies** - uses only Python standard library
 - Comprehensive test suite
-- Python port of the battle-tested Rust implementation
+- Python port of the Rust implementation

 ## Background